 Membership benefits include participation in the prize drawings at the monthly general meetings, and all you can eat and drink at our annual Christmas Holiday Party.
 Members also receive email notifications and meeting reminders.
 All board members and volunteers must be members.

 Annual membership dues are $30.
-Please either mail your check to the address below, or bring it to the next general meeting.
+Please bring your dues to the next general meeting.
 Thank you for supporting your local Microsoft Access community!

 AccessUserGroups.org (AUG) is a Microsoft Access community effort to extend user involvement beyond "brick and mortar" user groups.
 DAAUG has jumped in with both feet, becoming the first non-virtual user group to be a part of AUG.
 At the DAAUG page on AUG, you may view video recordings of past meetings, and even watch a meeting live, if you are unable to attend.
 Check out our page at AUG for more information!